Typhoon takes aim at China after killing 38 in Philippines

 Typhoon Rammasun, the strongest storm to hit the Philippines this year, was heading northwest towards China after cutting a path across the main island of Luzon, shutting down the capital and knocking down trees and power lines, causing widespread blackouts.

-Pama put the damage to crops, mostly rice and corn, from the Bicol region, southeast of Manila and the first to be hit by the storm, at around 668 million pesos, or about $15 million (8.76 million pounds).
+Pama put the damage to crops, mostly rice and corn, from the Bicol region, southeast of Manila and the first to be hit by the storm, at around 668 million pesos, or about $15 million.

 Most schools remained closed in the capital and southern Luzon, the most densely populated part of the country with about 17 million people.
 Power had been restored to just over half of the Luzon grid, a transmission agency official said.